dongzhang04/greenearthnet/documents/readme.txt

 He, K. et al. Masked Autoencoders Are Scalable Vision Learners.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 16000–16009, 2022.
-- developed an effective self-supervised learning method (MAE) in which a model reconstructs images that had their patches randomly masked, similar to masked language modeling (MLM) in NLP
+- developed an effective self-supervised per-training method, masked autoencoding (MAE), in which a Transformer vision model reconstructs images that had their patches randomly masked, similar to masked language modeling (MLM) in NLP

 Tseng, G. et al. Lightweight, Pre-trained Transformers for Remote Sensing Timeseries. arxiv, 2304.14065, 2024.
-- previous self-supervised models for remote sensing data commonly ignore the temporal dimension and treat data as single-timestep images, and often only consider a single satellite product as opposed to a multimodal approach
+- previous self-supervised models for remote sensing data commonly ignored the temporal dimension and treated data as single-timestep images, and often only considered a single satellite product as opposed to a multimodal approach
-- the model developed in this paper (Presto) addresses these issues, resulting in a flexible model that can accommodate diverse input formats such as differences in input shapes and data, and perform effectively with missing inputs
+- the model developed in this paper (Presto) addresses these issues, resulting in a flexible model that can accommodate diverse input formats and perform effectively with missing/partial inputs